AbeKline/PackList2/README.md

 # 🎒 Smart Packing List

-A lightweight, locally-hosted web application for generating and managing smart packing lists.
+A entirely vibecoded lightweight, locally-hosted web application for generating and managing smart packing lists.
 Built with Node.js and plain HTML/JS, it is designed to run flawlessly as a Docker container on Unraid (or any Docker environment) with zero external database dependencies.

 ## ✨ Features